tinode/chat/docs/API.md

     surname: "Miner", // last of family name
     given: "Coal", // first or given name
     additional: "Diamond", // additional name, such as middle name or patronymic or nickname.
-    prefix: "Dr.", // prefix, such as homnorary title or gender designation.
+    prefix: "Dr.", // prefix, such as honorary title or gender designation.
     suffix: "Jr.", // suffix, such as 'Jr' or 'II'
   }, // object, user's structured name
-  org: "Most Evil Corp", // string, name of the organization the user belongs to.
+  org: "Most Evil Corp", // string, name of the organisation the user belongs to.
   title: "CEO", // string, job title
   tel: [
     {